 Students in this concentration take general education program (GEP) courses from the Applied Education Studies curriculum, recommended courses (highlighted in blue) to obtain competencies in communication, design, technology, and entrepreneurship, and begin to take Learning, Design, and Technology (LDT) graduate-level courses in their senior year.
 The curriculum plan can be viewed online, including the 4+1 Accelerated Bachelor’s-Master’s (ABM) option.

-This concentration does not require a field experience, nor does it lead to any teaching license.
+This concentration does not require a field experience, nor does it lead to

 Associate Professor, Learning Design and Technology